 There's a good reason Jennifer Aniston is America's sweetheart — she always has something smart, sharp, and insightful to say when being interviewed.
-From her thoughts about love to her attitude toward "goofdom," Jennifer is a treasure trove of great quotes.
+From her thoughts about love and feminism to her attitude toward "goofdom," Jennifer is a treasure trove of great quotes.
 We've rounded up a few of her most memorable observations from over the years.
 Keep reading for more from Jen!

 On Her Personal Life

 Jennifer Aniston talked to Good Morning America in 2013 about how frustrated she gets when reporters try to slyly ask her about getting pregnant:

 "Something about family and trying to relate it to the movie with, 'Oh, if I was to have a child how many kids do I want?'
 And 'Do I want a boy or a girl?'
 I didn't realize you could place orders; I honestly didn't realize it was like a drive-through, that you could talk to a little electronic voice."

 Jennifer Aniston talked aging with Glamour in September 2011 :

 "Being this side of 40 feels like what I should have felt being this side of 25: in my body, in my heart, happy with my life, and OK with whatever bumps in the road present themselves."

 Jennifer Aniston explained her view on happiness to Vogue in December 2008: